Prison Legal News:

 by John E. Dannenberg

 Donte L. Booker was arrested for a carjacking outside a Beachwood, Ohio bar in February 1987.
-During the crime Booker ...
+During the crime Booker used a ...

 On August 15, 2005, the Ohio Court of Claims awarded $618,683.33 to a man who spent nearly 16 years in prison for a rape he did not commit.